ajfranzoia/docsync/README.md

 ```

-## Architecture decisions
+## Architecture and development decisions

 I decided to use Express.js for the backend.
 I initialized the app by using a Yeoman generator that gave me the starting boilerplate in almost no time.
 The generator is available at https://github.com/petecoop/generator-express and provides a ready-to-use app.
-Altough I prefer node scripts for tasks-related stuff, the generator came with gulp.
-Since there were few tasks, I was ok with it.
-Cleaned up some boilerplate that comes with generator, like routes and templating system.
+Altough I prefer node scripts for tasks-related stuff, the generator came with gulp, but since there were few tasks, it was ok.
+I cleaned up some additional boilerplate that comes with generator, like routes and views, which I wasn't going to use.

 For the realtime functionality, I installed the socket.io dependency, and made a basic list of the events I was going to support:
-- a user logs in
-- users are notified when a user logs in
+- a user logs in, and other users are notified
-- a user scrolls in a document
-- users are notified when a user scrolls in a document
+- a user scrolls in a document, and other users are notified
-- a user logs out
-- users are notified when a user logs out
+- a user logs out, and other users are notified

-For the frontend part, I picked up a boostrap starter template from [Bootstrap](https://getbootstrap.com)'s site, and applied styles from the [Readable](https://bootswatch.com/readable/) Bootswatch template.
+For the frontend part, I picked up a bBostrap starter template from [Bootstrap](https://getbootstrap.com)'s site, and applied styles from the [Readable](https://bootswatch.com/readable/) Bootswatch template.

 I chose React as the frontend framework, and picked up https://github.com/vasanthk/react-es6-webpack-boilerplate as the starting boilerplate.
 It came with Webpack (both for dev and production usage) and hot reloading.
-There was another nice boilerplate available at https://github.com/srn/react-webpack-boilerplate, but it includes SASS and its dependencies.
+There was another decent boilerplate available at https://github.com/srn/react-webpack-boilerplate, but it includes SASS and its dependencies.
 Since I was going to use a few CSS styles, I decided to go for the lighter option.

 I refactored the basic HTML I had created at first into the initial React components.
-The initial structure I designed was:
+The main structure I came up with was:

 ```
 App